thecredibleway/thecredibleway-com/docs/jesus/crediblilty/prophecies-fulfilled.md

 How could multiple prophets know what was to happen with such accuracy almost 10 centuries before Jesus Christ was on the earth?
 Even taking just the last one of crucifixion - King David wrote that 10 centuries before Jesus was on the earth.
-Crucifixion wasn't a thing till the Babylonians and Assyrians started it in the 6th century and the Romans practiced in the 5th century onwards!
+Crucifixion wasn't a thing till the Babylonians and Assyrians started it in the 6th century and the Romans practised in the 5th century onwards!

 You might even argue that Prof. Stoner's math was wrong, but bear in mind he was Chairman of the departments of Mathematics and Astronomy at Pasadena City College and then Chairman of the